Types of Safety &

 Some organisations run hostile environment courses designed for those working in a specific country or region.
-IMS and INSI are two of our partners who offer location-specific training.
+IMS and INSI are two of our partners who offer location-specific training, such as filming in a post-conflict area.
 These types of courses cover issues such as preparation, travel planning, region-specific medical training and cultural awareness.

 First Aid Training

 First aid training can literally save lives.
 Most five- and three-day HET training will include it, but there are also many courses focused on first aid; for example, UK-based St. John’s Ambulance or Red Cross anywhere in the world.
 The US-based organisation RISC offers free in-depth medical training for freelancers around the world.

 Digital Security Training